 “INSO is providing information that makes it easier for NGO workers to prepare for possible incidents and to mitigate existing risks.
 The role of INSO is still very important here in Afghanistan.”

 In 2011, INSO Afghanistan evolved from the Afghanistan NGO Safety Office.
-We provide services across the entire country and are gratefully funded by the European Commission, the Swiss Agency for Development and Cooperation, the United Kingdom’s Foreign, Commonwealth & Development Office and the Norwegian Ministry of Foreign Affairs.
+We provide services across the entire country and are gratefully funded by the European Commission, the Swiss Agency for Development and Cooperation, the United Kingdom’s Foreign, Commonwealth & Development Office, the German Ministry of Foreign Affairs, and the Norwegian Ministry of Foreign Affairs.